-As more and more middle eastern origin families arrive in the states, they bring with them beliefs which may seem alien to modern societies.
+As more and more middle eastern origin families arrive in the states, they bring with them beliefs that may seem alien to modern societies.
 More and more surgeons will be approached for hymenoplasty surgeries by women of Middle East and Asian descent looking to hide their sexual transgressions with convenient lies.
 Surgeons will be put in a position to support these convenient lies.
 The procedure will become more and more controversial as it gains momentum.

-However, care must be taken as in most cases, its either hymenoplasty or her life.
+However, care must be taken as, in most cases, it’s either hymenoplasty or her life.

-DIY Hymen Repair Kit: A simpler solution
+DIY Hymen Repair Kit: A more straightforward solution

 Millions of women end up losing money in a bid to reclaim their lives by going for strenuous hymenoplasty surgeries.
-Yet there is a solution in the market which is easy on the pocket and is as simple as any DIY activity.
+Yet there is a solution in the market that is easy on the pocket and is as simple as any DIY activity.

-If you’ve recently (or not so recently) misplaced your hymen, accidentally damaged it, given it a bit of a tear – then boy, oh, boy, have we got the product just for you.
+If you’ve recently (or not so recently) misplaced your hymen, accidentally damaged it, or given it a bit of a tear – then boy, oh, boy, have we got the product just for you.

 In short, it’s a delicate sachet of fake blood that you insert into your vagina like a diaphragm and which dissolves or ‘tears’ during intercourse.
 Ah.
 Now wasn’t that easy?